 As Benjamin said, "Preventing suicide is everyone’s business."

-On Wednesday, the Massachusetts Coalition for Suicide Prevention (MCSP) held its annual kick-off breakfast at the College of Holy Cross in Worcester, with Sen. Stephen Brewer (D-Barre) as its guest speaker.
+On Wednesday, the Massachusetts Coalition for Suicide Prevention (MCSP) held its annual kick-off breakfast at the College of Holy Cross in Worcester, with Sen.

 Jennifer Kelliher, managing director for MCSP, said that the coalition now has six categories of regional coalition chapters and community coalitions, including the Berkshire coalition.
 She said that the groups are collectively in the process of "identifying gaps" in support services and resources, from classroom education programs to clinical outreach.
 Priorities also include advocating for state funding, working to evaluate the state’s strategic plan for suicide prevention, and to expand and support membership.